Work search requirements about to kick in for unemployed Georgians

-ATLANTA – Starting July 4, unemployed Georgians will have to submit evidence they’re looking for work to the state Department of Labor.
+Starting July 4, unemployed Georgians now have to submit evidence they’re looking for work to the state Department of Labor.

 Reinstatement of the work search requirement comes as Georgia ends its participation in the various pandemic-related federal unemployment insurance programs Congress has passed during the last 15 months.